BruceEckel/scripts/Coming_out.md

 ---

-**DAVE:** Yesterday I wondered if debugging is the universe's way of teaching itself to think.
+**DAVE:** Yesterday I wondered if debugging is the universe teaching itself to think.

 **VEX:** Cut back on the weed, Dave.

-**DAVE:** What if every time we fix code, we're actually ...
+**DAVE:** What if every time we fix code, we actually ...

 **OLIVER:** *(not looking up)* Did you guys see they're using AI to predict earthquakes?
 The machines can _see death coming_.